nystrom/rivo/docs/design.md

     }

 A `for` expression can have an optional `else` clause, which is evaluated if there are no solutions of to the formula.
+The result of a `for` expression is a stream of the `for` body results, or the empty stream.
+The result of a `for` with an `else` is either the stream of the body results or the singleton

 ## Var expressions
 These are just like `let` expressions, but define mutable variables.
 For instance: